FarhanU001N/MathigatorFinal/README.md

 The website can also be accesed via the link: https://codesec-challenge-1.farhanu001n.repl.co/

-The code for the python file embedded into quad.html is found in quadratic equationsolver.py The code for the scratch file that is embedded into quiz1.html is found in Maths Quiz.sb3
+The code for the python file embedded into quad.html is found in quadratic equationsolver.py The code for the scratch files that are embedded into quiz.html is found in Maths Quiz.sb3 Prime number quiz.sb3